 To run on Kubernetes your apps are packaged in Docker containers.
 How do you answer questions about the containers you’re deploying to Kubernetes?
 Those containers necessarily contain lots of other packages created by many different teams within and outside your organization.
 You need to know what is in them, if they are of the quality you demand, and if they are secure.
 You can do this while giving your developers the data they need to go fast with confidence.
 How?
 The Kubernetes Registry.

-- Kubernetes and Lego Mindstorm by Guus van Weelden, Loodse Developer
+- Machine API - An easier way to manage nodes in Kubernetes by Guus van Weelden, Loodse Developer